draftverify/draftverify.com/standards/index.md

 <!-- WHAT IT DOES -->
 <section class="section" id="how-it-works">
   <div class="container">
-    <h2 class="h2 center">What the Standard Actually Does</h2>
+    <h2 class="h2 center">What the Standard Covers</h2>
     <p class="std-section-intro">
-      DraftVerify takes a simple idea — <strong>if a tap is sold as non-alcoholic, it should always be non-alcoholic</strong> — and turns it into practical rules for hardware, records, and checks.
+      DraftVerify takes a simple obligation — <strong>if a tap is sold as non-alcoholic, it must always be non-alcoholic</strong> — and turns it into enforceable requirements for hardware, records, and checks across the draft system.
     </p>

     <div class="grid cols-3" style="margin-top:22px">